 Figure 21: The percentage of Quality Gain versus percentage of Learning Gain, colored by the percentage of Total Gain.
 Each dot on the graph represents a program-session.
 Positive values are the average welfare gained for a whole program-session by allowing mentors to give advice on the entrepreneur's strategy, compared to helping with the proposed strategies.
-The plot shows that most of the program-sessions benefit from mentors' intervention.
+The plot shows that most of the program-sessions benefit from advice on entrepreneurs decision-making.
 The color gradient shows that these gains vary significantly across different programs.

-Figure 22: The distribution of the gains from mentors' strategic guidance.
+Figure 22: The distribution of the gains from advice on entrepreneurial choice.
 This is the gain associated with mentors better identifying the high quality startups in the final session.
 The second histogram shows the gain associated with the change in implementation rate which translates into changes in quality improvements.